vial-kb/vial-qmk/keyboards/dm9records/plaid/keymaps/vial/readme.md

-# Vial keymap for plaid
+# Vial keymap for Plaid
-Original copyright 2019 Takuya Urakawa (dm9records.com)

-This layout is based on the default layout, and includes an adjust layer (3) accessible by holding the lower and raise modifiers together.
+This layout is based on the default layout, and includes an adjust layer (4) accessible by holding the lower and raise modifiers together.

 RED LED : Caps Lock
 GREEN LED : Scroll Lock